cpanou/fundamentals/GarageRest/README.md

         2. The path of the resource on the server
         3. The version of the HTTP protocol
         4. Optional Headers that convey additional context
-        5. Optional body which contains a sent resource
+        5. Optional body which contains a sent resource<br/>

         - **HTTP Request Methods**
             - **POST**